Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/weidi-xiao.md

 ---

-Work with Kerui on TCR-Seq project
+Weidi is working with Kerui on TCR-Seq project for Summer 2021 through the Bridge Undergraduate Science Program.